verbit-ai/verbit-streaming-python-sdk/README.md

 #### Example

-The following example reads audio from a WAV file and streams it to the Speech Recognition Service (Note: The example assumes that the customer token and websocket url have been obtained via their respective api calls):
+The following example reads audio from a WAV file and streams it to the Speech Recognition Service (Note: the example assumes that the customer token and WebSocket URL have been obtained via their respective API calls):

 ```python
 import wave